 This podcast uses a unique RSS domain.
 This podcast is the only one that we’re aware of which uses a domain of feeds.radiotopia.fm for its RSS feed.
 Domains are always visible to anyone who can see your internet traffic - your internet service provider, employer or even your government - even when you use HTTPS connections.
-If your podcast app uses the RSS feed directly, like Apple Podcasts, then you can be tracked as a listener to this podcast every time your phone checks for a new episode.
+If your podcast app uses the RSS feed directly, you can be tracked as a listener to this podcast every time your phone checks for a new episode.

 Here’s more about insecure links and unique domains.

 - Podcast GUID:

 - Podcast episode titles may include episode numbers, which is against Apple Podcasts guidelines and makes it harder to listen to your podcast on smart speakers.
 Here is what Apple wants to do, and why.

 - This podcast’s RSS feed is not secure.
 Apple may require this in future.

 - This podcast appears to be missing from iVoox and Luminary.
 We list all the podcast directories to be in.

 - See this podcast’s listener numbers, contact details and more at Rephonic

 - Validate this podcast’s RSS feed with Livewire or CastFeedValidator